Macaies/Data-Clean/README.md

 - Matplotlib (for visualization)

 ## Example Dataset:
-The dataset used for this project is a sample CSV containing user information, which can be found in the `data/` folder.
+The dataset used for this project is a sample CSV containing user information, which can be found in the `data/` folder. (main source is in Kaggle.com)

 ## Contributing
 Feel free to fork this project, submit issues, or create pull requests for enhancements!

-## License
-This project is licensed under the MIT License.